rikkimelissa/baxter_throw/README.md

 > Sánchez, Gildardo, and Jean-Claude Latombe.
 "On delaying collision checking in PRM planning: Application to multi-robot coordination."
 The International Journal of Robotics Research 21.1 (2002): 5-26.

 #### Release state sampling  <a name="Vision"></a>
 This task samples object release points and velocities at random that will send the ball on a ballistic trajectory to the target point.
-This release state is tested for solvablity using inverse kinematics and tested for velocity bounds.
+This release state is tested for solvability using inverse kinematics and tested for velocity bounds.

 An example is shown below of 30 sampled release points and their trajectories; the chosen release point is highlighted in red.